 A thrilling snowmobile ride is included in the 3-day tour of Landmannalaugar, which is paired with total relaxation at a wild hot spring in the highlands, surrounded by snow.
 There can hardly be a more fitting location to enjoy the Northern Lights at night.

 You will explore a natural blue ice cave underneath the 1000-year-old Vatnajökull glacier during your tour to the south coast.
-During your trip to Snæfellsnes peninsula in west Iceland, you will have the chance to explore Vatnshellir lava cave and compare its beauty to the ice cave.
+During your trip to Snæfellsnes peninsula in west Iceland, you will have the option of exploring the Vatnshellir lava cave for a small additional fee, and compare its beauty to the ice cave.

 With this package, you will be able to experience Icelandic nature as the locals do.
 Get on a Superjeep with mammoth tires and head to the heart of this country with otherworldly landscapes.
 You'll experience all of this in small groups, with highly professional tour guides that will help you find the elusive Northern Lights.